Agence-Fluor/Blinder/readme.md

 # Blinder

-Blinder is a dating that aims to keep user data private by using FHE circuits.
+Blinder is a dating app that aims to keep user data private by using FHE circuits.

 ## Client :